highfidelity/hifi-docs-grav-content/02.create-and-explore/06.all-about-scripting/02.run-scripts/docs.md

 ## Get Started Writing Your Own Scripts

-To get started writing your own scripts, first read [how to set up your Sandbox](https://wiki.highfidelity.com/wiki/Create_content).
+To get started writing your own scripts, read [this tutorial](../../../learn-with-us/get-started-with-scripting).

 High Fidelity uses the JavaScript syntax and provides a robust [JavaScript API](../../../api-reference).
 If you plan to share your code with the community, we recommend following the [Coding Standards](https://wiki.highfidelity.com/wiki/Coding_Standards).